Moiz1524/mock_graphql_ai/README.md

 This gem requires Ruby 2.6+
 Also it requires [graphql]('https://github.com/rmosolgo/graphql-ruby') to override its ability to generate responses.
 Rails 6.x or plus recommended

+### License

+Check out LICENSE file in project's root

+### Want to Contribute?

+Check out CONTRIBUTING.md and the docs directory.

+### To generate a PULL Request:

+Check out PULL_REQUEST_TEMPLATE.md